Design training scenarios

-The private course site includes self-paced activities that help you practice on a fictional project for you to practice on before you apply what you’ve learned to your own project.
-Your self-paced learning materials will include branching scenarios that will help you practice important conversations with your client, video walkthroughs of some design steps, and examples of activities to inspire you.
+The private course site includes self-paced activities that help you practice on a fictional project before you apply what you’ve learned to your own project.
+Your learning materials will include branching scenarios that will help you practice tricky conversations with your client, video walkthroughs of some design steps, and examples of activities to inspire you.

 Discussion forum: Participants and graduates will have access to a private LinkedIn group for in-depth discussion about all aspects of scenario design.

 You'll have homework!